tmr08c/tmr08c.github.io/content/blog/taking-breaks/index.md

 Rather than determining an exact time for your work or break, you base your actions on the previous step you took.

 Another example of habit stacking can be to plan around meetings.
-While not a habit in the way we normally talk about them, many of us have recurring meetings that we can stack habits on top of.
-Consider the following, "after I am done with stand up, I will take a 15-minute walking break."
-I like tying activities to meetings because I know I will already have context switched away from my previous work.
-Breaking after a meeting can help clear out the attention residue built up during the meeting and reset your brain for other work.
+While not a habit in the way we traditionally talk about them, we commonly have recurring meetings.
+We can "stack" on these recurring meetings just like a habit.
+Consider the following, "after stand up, I will take a 15-minute walking break."
+Breaking after a meeting can help clear the build-up of attention residue and reset your brain for other work.

 #### Time-block Planning

-Inspired by the aforementioned Cal Newport's release of a [time-block planner](https://www.timeblockplanner.com/), I have been experimenting with using his form of time-block planning.
+Inspired by Cal Newport's release of a [time-block planner](https://www.timeblockplanner.com/), I have been experimenting with using his form of time-block planning.

 Time-block planning leverages the psychological effects of implementation intentions by pre-scheduling your time for your entire working day.

 One intention I have been trying to set for myself is a one-hour, mid-day lunch break.
-Taking a break in the middle of the day can be difficult to time just right with habit stacking.
-This is where I have found time-block planning to shine.
-Knowing I plan to stop at a certain time will impact the decisions I make as the time draws nearer.
-Some days, this may mean I don't start a new task and break early and other days it could mean I move my break back to let me keep up with my flow state.
-Despite sometimes rearranging my schedule, pre-committing the time for lunch makes it easier to use this time.
+Writing down my intention to take this break shows myself I think this is important.
+I have also found knowing I have the rest of my day planned and accommodating a break eases my worry about not having enough time to get all of my work done.

 You don't have to dive into time-block planning fully to set an intention to take a regular lunch break.
-A simpler starting point is to schedule a recurring lunchtime break on your work calendar; this applies the foundations of intention setting and has the bonus effect of preventing others from scheduling during your allotted break time.
+A solid starting point is scheduling a recurring lunchtime break on your work calendar; this applies the foundations of intention setting and has the bonus effect of preventing others from scheduling during your allotted break time.

 ## Conclusion